Bayesian Nonparametric Inference for "Species-sampling" Problems: Estimation of prior's parameters

-Interestingly, Theorem~\ref{thm:9cr-dlcr-2yc} establishes that if the misspecification is moderate, then $(\alpha_{*},\theta_{*})$ can be directly interpreted in terms of key functionals of the true data generative mechanism.
+See Section~S10 of the Supplementary Material \citep{BFN(23)} for the proof of Theorem~\ref{thm:misspecified:mle}.
+Interestingly, Theorem~\ref{thm:misspecified:mle} establishes that if the misspecification is moderate, then $(\alpha_{*},\theta_{*})$ can be directly interpreted in terms of key functionals of the ``true" data generative mechanism, that is in terms of $\alpha_{*}$ and $L$.
 This also shed some lights in the meaning of the parameter $(\alpha,\theta)$ when the model is correct.
-The next anti-concentration result shows that we shall, however, be really careful about the estimation of $\theta$.
+In the next theorem, we consider the hierarchical Bayes modeling and we characterize the asymptotic shape of the sequence of posterior distributions as $n\to \infty$.